 - Broadband / WiFi

-A delightful 18th century stone-built terraced cottage, located on the village green of Linton, one of the prettiest villages in the Dales.
+Oozing with classic Dales character, this charming 18th century stone-built cottage overlooks the village green and riverside life of Linton, one of the prettiest villages in the Yorkshire National Park.

 Restored by the current owners, Sandy Cottage is a delight, with Yorkstone flags, aged timber floors and exposed beams providing distinctive first-class accommodation.